mohamedeltaieb/Chronic-Disease-Prediction-System/README.md

 seaborn
 kagglehub

-Save this content as requirements.txt in your repository's root directory.

 🤝 Contribution

 This project was developed as a graduation project.
 For any inquiries or potential collaborations, please reach out to the project team members.

 📄 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Project Team:

 Habiba Ahmed Hassan (AI Engineer)

 Mohamed Elsayed Youssef (Backend)

 Mohamed Khalid Mohamed (Devops and Backend)

 Mohamed Mostafa Ahmed Eltaieb (AI Engineer)

 Tasneem Mostafa Mohamed (Frontend)

 Zienab Youssef Abdel Kareem (Frontend)

 Under Supervision of:

 Dr. Ibrahim Shawky

 Dr. Mohamed Abdel Hamid

 Dr. Osama Abu Elnasr